messagemedia/messagemedia-rest-api-python-sdk/docs/MessagingReportsApi.md

 api_instance = messagemedia_rest_api.MessagingReportsApi()
 end_date = '2013-10-20T19:20:30+01:00' # datetime | End date time for report window.
 By default, the timezone for this parameter will be taken from the account settings for the account associated with the credentials used to make the request, or the account included in the Account parameter.
 This can be overridden using the timezone parameter per request. start_date = '2013-10-20T19:20:30+01:00' # datetime | Start date time for report window.
 By default, the timezone for this parameter will be taken from the account settings for the account associated with the credentials used to make the request, or the account included in the Account parameter.
-This can be overridden using the timezone parameter per request. account = 'account_example' # str | Filter results by a specific account.
+This can be overridden using the timezone parameter per request. accounts = 'accounts_example' # str | Filter results by specific accounts.
 By default results will be returned for the account associated with the authentication credentials and all sub accounts. (optional) destination_address_country = 'destination_address_country_example' # str | Filter results by destination address country. (optional) destination_address = 'destination_address_example' # str | Filter results by destination address. (optional) message_format = 'message_format_example' # str | Filter results by message format. (optional)